 The most effective assessments of student learning are course-embedded assignments created by faculty.
 Our goal is to collaborate with faculty on planning, creating, applying, and evaluating assessments of student learning.
 We also assist administrators and staff with the assessment of departmental and division services.
 Lastly, our office generates, maintains, and communicates institutional-level assessment results.

 Research has shown that students who are engaged in their college experience, both in and out of the classroom, have a better likelihood to graduate.
 The more students are engaged in their studies and the more feedback they receive from faculty, the deeper their understanding.
 The same is true for other aspects of the college experience (Kuh, 2009).
-WSU has participated in 3 national surveys on student engagement: Beginning College Survey of Student Engagement (BCSSE) in 2007; the National Survey of Student Engagement (NSSE) in 2008 and 2010; and the Faculty Survey of Student Engagement (FSSE) this coming year.
+Worcester State has participated in three national surveys on student engagement: Beginning College Survey of Student Engagement (BCSSE) in 2007, the National Survey of Student Engagement (NSSE) in 2008 and 2010, and the Faculty Survey of Student Engagement (FSSE).
 These surveys provide the institution with a picture of the students’ experiences that can be used for discussion and change.